 We’re getting new students and returning scholars at the University of Illinois at Champaign-Urbana ready for another Outside of Ordinary year.
 What better way to get everyone on board with an exciting upcoming semester than planning a way to enjoy the robust food scene than making a Food Bucket List!
 Below, you’ll find just a few of the places around Champaign-Urbana that help make this the Best Midwest Food Town according to Midwest Living.

 If a burger is more your speed, Farren’s is not only one of the best burgers in town, it’s actually Trip Advisor’s choice for Best Burger in Illinois!
-Choose from an extensive selection of appetizers, salads and sandwiches, tacos, signature burgers and micro brewed beers.
+Choose from an extensive selection of appetizers, salads and sandwiches, tacos, signature burgers, and micro-brewed beers.
 If you like heat, give the fire burger a try.
-It features sautéed jalapeños, red peppers, red onions and habanero/jalapeño cheese.
+It features sautéed jalapeños, red peppers, red onions, and habanero/jalapeño cheese.
 Their new location is right in the heart of downtown, and perfect for patio or in-house seating.

 Just across from the Illinois Terminal and not far from Farren’s is Seven Saints, a restaurant with a menu and bar to give your taste the choice of just about anything.
 The appetizers alone are worth making a meal out of “starters,” but be sure to save room for amazing sliders, great sides, and of course, their amazing cocktails and drinks.
 When you’re in the mood for a bit of pizza, downtown Champaign is home to Pizzeria Antica, an Authentic Neapolitan Pizza house.
 Not only are the flavors legit, but the recipes are actually in accordance with Italian Pizza making rules and regulations.
 In terms of authentic pizza in Illinois, it doesn’t get much more real than this, or delicious!

 Courier Café is an Urbana staple known for amazing breakfasts, but a sure-fire win for any meal of the day.
-With late night hours and everything from quality salads to killer burgers, it’s a wonderful way to make sure everyone you dine with is happy.
+With late-night hours and everything from quality salads to killer burgers, it’s a wonderful way to make sure everyone you dine with is happy.
 If you’re looking for some of the finest barbecue in Urbana, Black Dog Smoke & Ale House is your spot.
 You’ll actually find a location in both Urbana and Champaign.
 Daily specials include selections like smoked pork belly, bacon-wrapped meatloaf or fried catfish sandwich.
 Wash it down with a local ale by numerous local brewers, including Triptych and others.

-Come game day, no matter football, basketball, volleyball or other Illini Athletics sports, save the meal planning and go out!
-A great option is Esquire, a staple of downtown Champaign and an absolute joy.
-Eating at Esquire is like getting a great meal from a place that feels just like home, with great beer on tap and in bottle, as well as other drink specials and a deep-running menu.
+A favorite with returning Illini is Esquire, a staple of downtown Champaign and an absolute joy.
+Eating at Esquire is like getting a great meal from a place that feels just like home, with great beer on tap and in-bottle, as well as other drink specials and a deep-running menu.